 Due to the increased number of children with an anaphylaxis reaction to nuts, the Centre is NUT AWARE.
 To assist us with this, we ask that your child does not bring any food or drink, of any kind, into the Centre.
 We also ask that if your child has had a nut product to eat before arriving at the Centre that you ensure that they brush their teeth and thoroughly wash their hands before coming into the Centre.

-Fees as at 1 January 2021 (prices are current as at 2021 and are subject to change in the future).
+Fees as at 1 January 2021 and valid until December 2022 (prices are current as at 2021 and are subject to change in the future).

 0 to 2 years $153.00 per day